magento/magento-composer-installer/README.md

 ## Deployment Strategy

-The default deployment strategy used by Magneto Composer Installer is `copy`.
+The default deployment strategy used by Magento Composer Installer is `copy`.
 It will copy each files/directories from `vendor` directory to its designated location based on `extra/map` information stored in each component `composer.json` file.

 There are [other deployment strategy](https://github.com/magento-hackathon/magento-composer-installer/blob/master/doc/Deploy.md) that could be used, however Magento 2.x system does not guarantee its successful operation.